volkstrader/react-firebase-demo/Docker/dev/README.md

 firebase init
 ```

-choose build as public directory for deployment
+choose ./app/build as public directory for deployment